Neighborhoods (Blink-182 album): Commercial performance

 Neighborhoods debuted at number two on the Billboard 200, with 151,000 copies sold in its first week.
 The album dropped to position 10 in its second week, and fell out of the top 20 soon afterward.
 It also debuted at number one on both the magazine's Alternative Albums and Top Rock Albums charts, number two on the Digital Albums chart, and number four on Tastemaker Albums.
 Internationally, the album performed best in Canada and Australia, where it also debuted in the number two position.
 In New Zealand, it peaked at number three, while it debuted at number six on the UK Albums Chart and in Germany.

 Despite this, sales were not as smooth as the group's label, Interscope, had hoped, according to Billboard: "Despite the extended hiatus between albums, Neighborhoods failed to connect on the same scale as earlier releases".
 As of May 2016, it had sold 353,000 units in the US.
-In the United Kingdom, the album went Silver, certifying sales of 60,000 units, and it was certified Gold in Australia for sales of 35,000 copies.
+The album was certified gold in the United Kingdom for sales of 100,000 units, and in Australia for sales of 35,000 copies.